ohjho/starter_guide_face_recog/_text_files/primer.md

 ---

 ## Face Detection & Recognition Now
-This section discuss the most commonly used algorithm today.
+This section discuss the most commonly used algorithms today.
 ### OpenCV
 Standing for Open Source Computer Vision, written originally in C/C++ but now with binding for Python.